18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/ml-in-production/index.md

 Most companies cannot pursue pure research unless it leads to short-term profitable applications.

 Nowadays, more people and organizations in different fields want to find applications for them due to the easy accessibility of state-of-the-art models.
-That's why the majority of ML-related jobs is in ML production.
+That's why the majority of ML-related jobs are in ML production.

 ## Traditional software vs. ML systems

-ML production would be much better place if ML experts were better software engineers.
+ML production would be a much better place if ML experts were better software engineers.
 Many traditional software engineering tools can be used to develop and deploy ML applications.

 ![ml-engineering][ml-engineering]